samkennerly/q_practice/README.md

 # q_practice
 When I can't remember how to do something simple in Q, I use these .q scripts as reminders.

-## Q Tips
+### See also: Q Tips
-This repo borrows freely from the "Q Tips" repo by Nick Psaris: https://github.com/psaris/qtips
+This repo borrows many things from the book "Q Tips" by Nick Psaris: https://github.com/psaris/qtips